IFAKA/unwavering-focus/README.md

 ### ✅ **Tab Limiter**
 - Limit the number of open tabs (default: 3)
 - Configure excluded domains that don't count toward the limit
+- **Toggleable feature** - can be enabled/disabled
+- **Enabled by default**

+### ✅ **Video Focus Mode**
+- Automatically detects when videos are playing on supported platforms
+- Prevents tab switching while videos are playing (optional)
+- Shows a focus indicator when video is active
+- Supports YouTube, Netflix, Vimeo, Twitch, Facebook, Instagram, TikTok
+- **Excludes YouTube Music** (music.youtube.com) - designed for audio listening, not video watching
+- Works with any HTML5 video elements
 - **Enabled by default**

 ### ✅ **Focus Page & Performance Dashboard**